Tag Archive of: customer review

 Want to make sure you don't miss any more CX classes?
 Then sign up for my monthly CX Greetz, in which I share many CX experiences, inspiration and lessons with you.

 When you book a large number of tickets as a customer, you are probably a B2B customer.
 But I wasn't in this case.
-Still, you want to feel a little special in such a case.
-I book 13 tickets!
+Still, in such a case, you want to feel a little special.
+I'm booking 13 tickets!
 That must be a nice deal for the company, right?
 Better than 1 plane ticket, right?!

-I didn't feel anything about this whole transaction.
-It was difficult, process-oriented and I even have a lack of clarity.
-Because, do I have the tickets or not?!
+I felt nothing about this whole transaction.
+It was difficult, process-oriented and I even have ambiguity.
+Because, do I have the tickets or not!
 There is no portal where I can see if my booking was successful.

 When I look at this process with my CX glasses on, I have four ideas on how to improve it: